draganmilenkovic/metabox-io-safeload/README.md

-# metabox-io-safeload
-MetaBox.io safe value load.
+# MetaBox.io safe value load.

 <h3>About</h3>
 Safely use MetaBox.io's rwmb_meta() function if your plugin that loads MetaBox.io (and thus MetaBox.io) has loaded.